AndreasVikke-School/CPH-Business-SI/mini-project-1/README.md

 Developed by Andreas Zoega Vesterborg Vikke, Asger Hermind Sørensen, Martin Eli Frederiksen og William Sehested Huusfeldt.

 ## Solution specifications
-- Database: MySQL
+- Database: mssql
 - gRPC services: BookService, StudentService, CourseService, RoomService
 - SOAP services: ISBNService
 - WebAPI: RESTful

 For our solution we've used gRPC services to communicate with our database.
-For validation of ISBN we're using a remote SOAP service.
+For validation of we're using ISBN to call a remote SOAP service.
 Lastly we've used RESTful as our WebAPI with custom endpoints.

 ### Project architecture
 ![image](Architecture.jpg "xArchitecture overview")